scott94621/umbrac-custom-documentation-section/README.md

 ## Future

-* Test versions 7 and 8

-* Publish?
 * Add basic umbraco languages
 * Add dashboard for editing
 * Add possibility of editing folder names in umbraco
 * Add possibility for adding folders and children of three types in section